 ~ Conor McGregor

-Say no to counting reps
+Say no to distractions

 Counting reps and timing my runs is now a very second place to enjoying the experience and getting the most benefit out of exercise and movement by focusing on every detail of it.